 School Board Elections

-Board members will serve 4-year terms in accordance with the State election cycle – these terms commence on January 1st following the November General Election.
+Board members will serve 4-year terms in accordance with the State election cycle (Spring of each odd-numbered year).
 The rotation includes 4 seats in one election followed by 3 seats in the next.

 No one person on the Board or group of persons acts in the name of the Board.
 When an item comes before the Board in the form of a motion, it is necessary that a majority vote be in favor of the motion in order for the Board to take action.
 All Board members must vote on each motion.